 Las Vegas casinos to reopen next week

-[LOS ANGELES] Several major Las Vegas casinos said Wednesday they will reopen next week after being closed for more than two months because of the coronavirus pandemic - welcome news for Nevada, which heavily relies on the massive gaming industry for its economic wellbeing.
+SEVERAL major Las Vegas casinos said on Wednesday they will reopen next week after being closed for more than two months because of the coronavirus pandemic - welcome news for Nevada, which heavily relies on the massive gaming industry for its economic wellbeing.

-The Bellagio, New York-New York, Caesars Palace and the Flamingo are some of the resorts that will open their doors on June 4, with strict social distancing practices in effect.

 Mr Sisolak said he made the decision to reopen the multi-billion-dollar gaming industry - the bedrock of Nevada's economy - following consultations with health experts.